lhadjchikh/land-and-bay-stewards/frontend/src/tests/README.md

-# Land and Bay Stewards Tests
+# Land and Bay Tests

-This directory contains tests for the Land and Bay Stewards frontend application.
+This directory contains tests for the Land and Bay frontend application.

 ## Test Structure